Have you ever heard of serviced apartments?

 Services are anything that’s added on to the normal room.

-Some serviced apartments offer daily housekeeping services, whereas cheaper serviced apartments come with only weekly cleaning service.
+Some serviced apartments offer daily housekeeping, whereas cheaper serviced apartments come with only weekly cleaning services.
+And yet others come with laundry and dry cleaning.

-A high-end serviced apartment may give you access to a lounge with free food and drink for the whole day.
+High-end serviced apartments may give you access to a lounge with free food and drinks throughout the day.

 Serviced apartments are usually located in the central parts and business districts of Bangkok including Silom, Sukhumvit, and along the BTS or MRT lines.